svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > 2) Behavioral Layer: The behavioral layer contains the records describing the perceived behavior of the service in terms of exchanges of messages grouped under service operations, and the conditions under which message exchanges may occur.

-> A number of different techniques have been proposed for describing and reasoning on the exchange of messages, such as business protocols based on finite state machines [27], [28] or deterministic finite automata [29], formal languages like TLA+ [30], communication action schemas [31], workflows [32], automata [33], timed protocols [34] and Calculus of Communicating S

-ystems (CCS)-like constructs [22].
+> A number of different techniques have been proposed for describing and reasoning on the exchange of messages, such as business protocols based on finite state machines [27], [28] or deterministic finite automata [29], formal languages like TLA+ [30], communication action schemas [31], workflows [32], automata [33], timed protocols [34] and Calculus of Communicating Systems (CCS)-like constructs [22].
 A notation for the behavioral description of services (called (behavioral) contracts) has been proposed in [22], which is conceptually very similar to our approach.
 For this reason we rely on that work for the definition of behavioral description and show how the necessary constructs for applying it are incorporated into our model.

 > In this paper we presented a theoretical framework and language-independent mechanisms to assist service developers in controlling and managing service changes in a uniform and consistent manner.
 For this purpose we distinguished between shallow (small-scale, localized) changes and deep (large-scale, cascading) changes and we focused on shallow changes.
 In particular, we provided a sound theory for service compatibility and reasoning mechanisms for delimiting the effect of changes which we keep local to and consistent with a service description.
 The approach proposed in this paper is in contrast to thevast majority of existing approaches in the field.
 Most such approaches view service compatibility as strictly enforced by a set of empirical and technology-specific rules (e.g. WSDLdependent guidelines) which indicate which changes are characterized as being compatible.
 This results in a very strict service evolution regime which prohibits potentially legitimate changes from being applied due to the limitations of current service technologies.
 We presented a formally-backed compatible service evolution framework which is based on a technology-agnostic notation for the representation of services in the form of Abstract Service Descriptions (ASDs).
 ASDs act as a springboard to explain the versioning mechanisms for services.
 Using these results, we formally defined service compatibility and developed a theory for the compatible evolution of services.
 As part of this approach we introduced the notion of Tshaped changes, which enforce service compatibility between interrelated service versions in two dimensions: horizontally and vertically.
 We also demonstrated how to reason about the compatibility of service versions using the Compatibility Checking Function (CCF) in order to decide if changes to them are T-shaped or not.